Supercritical fluid extraction

 Supercritical fluid extraction (SFE) is the process of separating one component (the extractant) from another (the matrix) using supercritical fluids as the extracting solvent.
 Extraction is usually from a solid matrix, but can also be from liquids.
 SFE can be used as a sample preparation step for analytical purposes, or on a larger scale to either strip unwanted material from a product (e.g. decaffeination) or collect a desired product (e.g. essential oils).
 These essential oils can include limonene and other straight solvents.
 Carbon dioxide (CO2) is the most used supercritical fluid, sometimes modified by co-solvents such as ethanol or methanol.
 Extraction conditions for supercritical carbon dioxide are above the critical temperature of 31 °C and critical pressure of 74 bar.
 Addition of modifiers may slightly alter this.
 The discussion below will mainly refer to extraction with CO2, except where specified.

 Advantages

 Selectivity

 The properties of the supercritical fluid can be altered by varying the pressure and temperature, allowing selective extraction.
 For example, volatile oils can be extracted from a plant with low pressures (100 bar), whereas liquid extraction would also remove lipids.
 Lipids can be removed using pure CO2 at higher pressures, and then phospholipids can be removed by adding ethanol to the solvent.
 The same principle can be used to extract polyphenols and unsaturated fatty acids separately from wine wastes.
+Sulfur has been found to be soluble in super-critical carbon dioxide.